-When you’re looking to purchase something – maybe you’re in the market for a new car, perhaps you’re searching for a regular house cleaning service, or maybe you’re simply looking for a new show to binge-watch on Netflix – where do you start?
+Whether you’re looking to buy a new car, a regular house cleaning service, or simply a new show to binge-watch on Netflix – chances are, social proof plays a key part in your decision-making process.

 What is social proof?